-There are three operating systems that are widely used today – Windows, Linux, and macOS.
-But once we consider that macOS is limited to Apple’s own pre-built machines, a custom PC owner’s choice comes down to only the first two.
+Three operating systems are widely utilized today: Windows, Linux, and macOS.
+But once we consider that macOS is limited to Apple’s pre-built machines, a custom PC owner’s choice comes down to only the first two.

-Now, Windows and Linux have a plethora of differences and a number of similarities.
+Windows and Linux have plenty of differences and some similarities.
 But without getting too deep into the inner workings of each of these operating systems and their varied strengths and weaknesses, we will instead focus on answering one specific question: is Linux good for gaming?

-Well, actually, when deciding which operating system is better in this regard, there is still a multi-layered question that needs to be answered.
-You won’t be using your PC just for playing, so we’ll go over each OS’s most important aspects when it comes to both gaming and everyday use, but without delving into other potential applications such as programming and various other professional applications.
+You won’t be using your PC just for playing, so we’ll go over each OS’s most essential aspects when it comes to both gaming and everyday use, without delving into other potential applications such as programming and other professional applications.

-When Windows was first released, one reason why it was was precisely its ease of use.
-It marked a pivotal moment in history when the average user would finally be able to easily use a computer, as opposed to the cluttered and intimidating interface of its predecessor, the MS-DOS, and those of the other operating systems that were in use at the time.
+When Windows was first released, one reason why it was popular was precisely its ease of use.
+It marked a pivotal moment in history when the average user would finally be able to easily use a computer, as opposed to the cluttered and intimidating interface of its predecessor, the MS-DOS, and those of other operating systems used at the time.

-Linux may seem just as easy and simple to use as Windows 10 is, but there are two key differences:
+Linux may seem just as easy and straightforward to use as Windows 10 is, but there are two key differences:

-- The Linux interface is highly customizable and varies greatly from distribution to distribution
+- The Linux interface is highly customizable and varies significantly from distribution to distribution.

 With that in mind, we could say that Windows is overall a better fit for those who are not particularly tech-savvy, whereas Linux will require at least a basic understanding of how computer software works.

-A machine called a “personal computer” implies that it should be able to perform a number of functions as well as offer a degree of customizability for users to truly personalize their computer.
-And how do these two operating system’s fare in that regard?
+A machine called a “personal computer” implies that it should be able to perform several functions as well as offer a degree of customization for users to personalize their computer.
+How do these two operating systems compete in that regard?

-When it comes to everyday tasks such as browsing the web and playing multimedia content, both Windows and Linux will suit that purpose more than well.
-There are many programs to choose from on both platforms, many of which are actually available on both of them.
+When it comes to everyday tasks such as browsing the web and playing multimedia content, both Windows and Linux will suit that purpose well.
+There are many programs to choose from on both platforms, many of which are available on both of them.

 At first glance, Linux may seem to be especially vulnerable to malware and security breaches due to being a highly malleable open-source OS.
 But much to the contrary, it has proven to be more secure than Windows time and time again.